needle-mirror/com.unity.ai.generators/Documentation~/Animation/animation-create.md

     For more information on custom seed, refer to [Use custom seed to generate consistent sprites](xref:custom-seed).
 1. Select **Generate**.

+   > [!TIP]
+   > Use the **Trim** tab to adjust the animation's direction, position, and looping behavior after generation.
+For more information, refer to [Adjust the direction and loop of an animation clip](xref:animation-trim).

 ## Video to Motion